andreskarjus/sle_tallinn_languagedynamics/README.md

 Slides (with interactive plots you can play with) available here: https://andreskarjus.github.io/sle_tallinn_languagedynamics

 The results.RData file contains precomputed results.
 See the script (.R file) for more details.

+The `coha2000.RData` file constains preparsed (cleaned, tokenized, filtered) sample data to replicate the analsys (load into R using `load()` - it contains one object, called `perioddata`, which is a character vector where each element is a word).